lupyuen/pinephone-nuttx/README.md

 https://wiki.pine64.org/index.php/PinePhone

+Let's find out!

+_Why NuttX?_

-NuttX might be a fun way to teach more people about Phone Operating Systems.
-And someday we might have a cheap, fast and responsive phone running on NuttX!
+NuttX might be a fun way to teach more people about the internals of Phone Operating Systems.

+Someday we might have a cheap, fast, responsive and tweakable phone running on NuttX!

 Many thanks to [qinwei2004](https://github.com/qinwei2004) and the NuttX Team for implementing [Cortex-A53 support](https://github.com/apache/incubator-nuttx/pull/6478)!